Who We Are

-Since 1980 The English Church Heidelberg has been a mostly lay-led congregation within the Diocese in Europe.
-Our congregation is international and drawn from many different backgrounds.
+The English Church Heidelberg is part of the Church of England .
+We are international and come from many different backgrounds.
 We use the Common Worship liturgy of the Church of England but also integrate elements from other traditions in our worship.
-Our Ministry Team – consisting of Reader, Lay Assistant and clergy who are with us for a time – plan and conduct services.
+Our Ministry Team – Chaplain, Reader and Lay Assistants – plan and conduct services.
 Most Sundays we celebrate Holy Communion.
 On the occasional Sunday when we cannot offer Holy Communion a Morning Prayer or Family Worship Service is offered.
-Due to the pandemic and the inability to hire locum priests from England we are currently only able to offer services once a monnth.